-In addition, students enrolled in online courses are required to have available a computer and high-speed Internet access, and a supported web browser (including Mozilla Firefox, Internet Explorer, Chrome, and Safari).
+In addition, students enrolled in online courses are required to have available a computer and high-speed Internet access, and a supported web browser (including Mozilla Firefox, Microsoft Edge, Google Chrome, and Safari).
 Other system requirements include the following:

+- A computer running one of the following operating systems:

+- Windows 10 or newer

+- $\circ$ OS X 10 version 10.4x or newer

+- \Note: while a tablet or mobile device may be used to supplement learning, a computer is required for programs at Beal University.

 - A functioning e-mail account

-- Access to Microsoft 2013 or Microsoft Office 365
+- Access to Microsoft Office 365

-- Access to Linux or a MS Office substitute

 - 2 GHZ Processor or better

 - 4 GB of RAM (recommended)

 - High-speed internet access

-- While dial-up may work, it may not be suitable for many applications

 - A supported web browser

-- Mozilla Firefox
+- o Mozilla Firefox

-- Internet Explorer, version 10 or higher
+- Microsoft Edge

-- Chrome
+- Google Chrome (preferred)

-- Safari (Some content, i.e. Flash, will not work in Safari)
+- o Safari

 - Sound card and computer speakers to listen to audio presentations

 - Headset/microphone

-- Operating Systems for PC users

-- Windows 10

-- Operating Systems for Mac users

-- OS X 10 version 10.4x or newer

 - Adobe Reader

 - A Media Player

 - Windows Media

 - Apple QuickTime

-The platform for online courses is Canvas.
+The platform for online courses is CANVAS.
 Students enrolled in online courses must sign in to the course during the first week of the course.